brandon-r-h/Hitchhikers-Guide-To-Astarte/Guide.md

 $ git clone https://git.qemu-project.org/qemu.git

 - Next:
-- Switch to the QEMU root directory.
+- Switch to the QEMU root directory

-type: cd qemu
+$ cd qemu

-- Prepare a native debug build.
+- Prepare a native debug build

-type: mkdir -p bin/debug/native
+$ mkdir -p bin/debug/native

-type: cd bin/debug/native
+$ cd bin/debug/native

-- Configure QEMU and start the build.
+- Configure QEMU and start the build

-type: ../../../configure --enable-debug
+$ ../../../configure --enable-debug

-Then after that finishes, type: make
+-Then after that finishes:

+$ make

 - Return to the QEMU root directory.

-type: cd ../../..
+$ cd ../../..

 - At this point you should be in the qemu directory and should be in the right place
 - Configure QEMU for x86_64 only - faster build

-type: ./configure --target-list=x86_64-softmmu --enable-debug
+$ ./configure --target-list=x86_64-softmmu --enable-debug

-- Build in parallel - my system has 4 CPUs
+- Build in parallel

-type: make -j4
+$ make -j4

 - Create an img in qemu

-type: qemu-img create -f qcow2 test.qcow2 16G
+$ qemu-img create -f qcow2 test.qcow2 16G

 - Go to the browser, and go to: https://dl.fedoraproject.org/pub/archive/fedora/linux/releases/20/Live/x86_64/
 - download: Fedora-Live-Desktop-x86_64-20-1.iso
 - When done downloading, move the Fedora-Live-Desktop-x86_64-20-1.iso file to the qemu file directory i.e. go to downloads, right-click on Fedora-Live-Desktop-x86_64-20-1.iso file and click on "Move To", and move it to the qemu folder that should be in your project file
--  Go back to the terminal, and type: ls -la Fedora-Live-Desktop-x86_64-20-1.iso
+-  Go back to the terminal:

+$ ls -la Fedora-Live-Desktop-x86_64-20-1.iso

 -  This will check if Fedora is in the directory
 -  Everything should be good enough to get started with booting qemu
--  In the terminal type: qemu-system-x86_64 test.qcow2 -cdrom Fedora-Live-Desktop-x86_64-20-1.iso -S -monitor stdio
+-  In the terminal:

+$ qemu-system-x86_64 test.qcow2 -cdrom Fedora-Live-Desktop-x86_64-20-1.iso -S -monitor stdio

 -  this will open up the VM window and prompt '(qemu)' in the terminal and type:

 (qemu) singlestep

 (qemu) singlestep

 (qemu) info registers

 - And that will print the initial state of the registers
-#
+# Creating 'Hello World' bare metal file